sandy366/LearnAI-KnowledgeMiningBootcamp/resources/finished-solutions/finished-solution-lab-azure-search.md

 1. Search for documents about Cloud, ordering the results by the score: `cloud order by score desc`

-1. Search for documents about Cloud, but filtering those with mentions to Oracle: `cloud -oracle`
+1. Search for documents about Cloud, but filtering those with mentions to Oracle: `+cloud -oracle &searchMode=all`

 1. Search for documents about Cognitive Services and Bots: `"Cognitive Services", Bots`